balintelias/balintelias/README.md

 ### Bálint Éliás

-- electrical engineering BSc student @ BME
+- graduated as an electrical engineer at BME
-- specialising in infocommunication systems, high frequency systems, and applications branch
 - you can contact me at ebalint896 [@] gmail.hu

+Experience:
+- Teaching assistant @ BME, 2 years
+- SW engineer @ Arm, 1 year and counting